 Who are we?

 Jon Bickley (right) and Steve Yarwood first met in February 2016 through mutual musical friends.
 In late 2016 they decided to share their musical enthusiasm with the rest of the world and the Invisible Folk Club was created.
 History is made by those who turn up!

 Jon is a singer, songwriter and poet.
 He has released a number of albums, both solo and in collaboration.
-He is singer and writer for the prog/folk band Pagan Harvest, it’s dark folk on an epic scale.
+He is the former singer and writer for prog/folk band Pagan Harvest whose musical vision was dark folk on an epic scale.

 Jon went to London South Bank University and Queen Mary (University of London) as a mature student to study literature.
 Having lived in London most of his life he decided to forsake city dwelling for a small town in the green belt of Buckinghamshire.